ShotFade/Long/CONTRIBUTING.md

 Hey, Thanks For Helping.
-I Hope you CanHelp.
+I Hope you CanvHelp.

 Somethings Before